The MEB Process

 The MEB process begins when the service member’s physician refers them to the IDES because of a medical condition that is not expected to improve enough for them to return to full duty within one year.

 After the referral is submitted, the service member is assigned a PEBLO who helps counsel and guide them throughout the IDES process.
-It is the PEBLO’s job to ensure that the MEB Process proceeds smoothly.
+It is the PEBLO’s job to ensure that everything proceeds smoothly.

 Once the service member meets with their PEBLO, their case file is forwarded to the VA Military Services Coordinator (MSC).
 The MSC helps file the VA Disability Claim and schedule the C&P Exam(s).